-15.1 States will promote open and distance learning using ICTs for education delivery for expanding access to primary and secondary education through open schools.

-Note Responses Here 15.2 Educational councils and boards will promote use of online learning tools, CD modules, EDUSAT facilities to augment the reach of educational opportunities in dispersed locations where conventional schools are not viable.
+- 15.1 States will promote open and distance learning using ICTs for education delivery for expanding access to primary and secondary education through open schools. - 15.2 Educational councils and boards will promote use of online learning tools, CD modules, EDUSAT facilities to augment the reach of educational opportunities in dispersed locations where conventional schools are not viable.
 It will provide a choice to learners of what, when and where they want to learn.
 ICTs in open and distance learning through National Institute of Schooling will ensure a safety net to school dropouts to continue their education and offer a choice for continuing education to those who want to combine work with learning.

 Online education and blended learning will form an integral part of open and distance learning.

-Note Responses Here 15.3 Online Registration: An online registration system will be adopted by NIOS and State agencies for open schooling.
-Note Responses Here learning, and more choice of how and where to learn.
-ICTs will provide them a medium for education.
+15.3 Online Registration: An online registration system will be adopted by NIOS and State agencies for open schooling.